-Amanda Knox is Asking For Money For A Wedding But She’s Already Married
+Amanda Knox Is Asking for Money for a Wedding but She’s Already Married

-Amanda Knox raised eyebrows and ire when she and her thought-to-be fiancé Christopher Robinson opened a crowd funding registry to raise thousands of dollars for their upcoming space-themed wedding but The Daily Beast and other media outlets have confirmed through a King County, Washington, record search that the two are already married — they obtained their marriage certificate on December 7, 2018.
+Amanda Knox raised eyebrows and ire when she and her thought-to-be fiancé, Christopher Robinson, opened a crowdfunding registry to raise thousands of dollars for their upcoming space-themed wedding.
+But The Daily Beast and other media outlets have confirmed through a King County, Washington, record search that the two are already married—they obtained their marriage certificate on Dec.
+7, 2018.

 The Seattle native, who was convicted and ultimately acquitted of the 2007 murder of her British roommate Meredith Kercher in Perugia, Italy, had claimed the couple were getting married in February 2020.